 Get on the train right at the airport and prices range from HK$90 to HK$100 per adult.
-The airport bus has more stops but takes more time to arrive to the city.
+The airport bus has more stops but takes more time to arrive in the city.
 Popular bus services include route A21 which takes approx. 45-50 minutes into central Kowloon and route A11 which takes approx.

-It takes between 50 to 65 minutes to get into central areas of Hong Kong Island.
+It takes between 50 to 65 minutes to get into the central areas of Hong Kong Island.
 Prices range from HK$33 to HK$40 per adult.

 Hong Kong Accommodation

 Hotels can cost from HK$150 to HK$1,800.
 Where guesthouses and dorms start at a much lower price of HK$150, although they may be of lower quality.
 Generally, rooms are usually small and cramp due to the small land space and building structures in Hong Kong.

 First, decide where you want to stay on Hong Kong Island or on the Kowloon side.
 There are loads of things to see and do on both sides.
 If you prefer to stay in an Airbnb there are tons of apartments and condos available and in a lot of cases cheaper.

 Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off exploring Hong Kong.

 Hong Kong has a humid subtropical climate where summer temperatures during the daytime can be over 30°C, and the insufferable humidity can make it feel even more oppressive.
 Be prepared, bring plenty of water with you, and take breaks.